aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

 # test_dram_dma_hwsw_cosim.c

-This test runs a software test with HW/SW co-simulation enabled with all 4 DMA channels enabled.
+This provides a test framework for users to run a software test with HW/SW co-simulation enabled.
+No actual funtional tests are enabled in the current release.

 ## Compile and run instructions